 Some famous large eruptions

 Mount St. Helens

-One of the most talked-about volcanic eruptions in modern times was that of Mount St. Helens, a lofty peak lying 150 kilometers south of Seattle, in Washington state.
-At 8:32 am on Sunday, May 18, 1980, about 3 cubic kilometers of the mountain came crashing down in a massive rock debris avalanche triggered by an earthquake measuring 5.1 on the Richter scale.
-Nearly 600 square kilometers of forest was flattened by the fiery blast wave or buried beneath volcanic deposits, 57 people were killed, and 300 kilometers of highway were destroyed.
+One of the most talked-about volcanic eruptions in modern times was that of Mount St. Helens, a lofty peak lying 150 km south of Seattle, in Washington state (Fig 2).
+At 8:32 am on Sunday, May 18, 1980, about 3 km3 of the mountain came crashing down in a massive rock debris avalanche triggered by an earthquake measuring 5.1 on the Richter scale.
+Nearly 600 km2 of forest was flattened by the fiery blast wave or buried beneath volcanic deposits, 57 people were killed, and 300 km of highway were destroyed.
 At the same time a forbidding mushroom cloud of ash rose thousands of meters into the atmosphere and drifted downwind, darkening the sky and raining thick, gray ash over eastern Washington and beyond.
-The eruption lasted 9 hours, but Mount St. Helens and the surrounding terrain were altered beyond recognition within moments.
+The eruption lasted 9 hr, but Mount St. Helens and the surrounding terrain were altered beyond recognition within moments.